What Are Subprime And Non-QM Loans

-If you have bad credit, you may not qualify for a conventional loan or a low down payment loan offered by FHA and VA.
-In this case, you may consider a subprime mortgage.
-Because of the higher risk associated with lending to borrowers that have a poor credit history, subprime loans typically require a larger down payment and a higher interest rate.
+Borrowers who have bad credit or not enough income due to self employment or other reasons may not qualify for a conventional loan or a low down payment loan offered by FHA, USDA, and/or VA.
+Borrowers who cannot qualify for traditional conforming mortgages may consider subprime loans and NON-QM Mortgages.
+Because of the higher risk associated with lending to borrowers that have a poor credit history, subprime loans and non-qm mortgages typically require a larger down payment and a higher interest rate.

-You should study the specific terms of a subprime loan that you qualify for to determine if it is a loan that will help your financial situation.
-Subprime loans are one way for you to get into the home you want at today’s price.
-If you already own a home, a subprime loan can give you an opportunity to clean up your credit and ultimately refinance into a lower rate at a later time.
-If you have a mortgage, you can look at refinancing more than what you currently owe on the house and get cash back for the equity you already have in the home.
-This cash out could be used to pay off higher rate credit cards, bankruptcy, foreclosure or collections and liens.
-It could be a good way to clean up a troubled credit history, save money each month and start rebuilding your credit worthiness.
+A subprime loan and NON-QM Mortgage can give a person the opportunity to become a homeowner sooner rather than later, especially in many areas where home prices are appreciating double digit percentage points every year.
+Alternative Financing may require a larger down payment and have higher mortgage interest rates, but these loan programs give a person the opportunity to clean up their credit and improve their income profile where they can refinance their subprime and/or non-qm loan into a government and/or conventional loan at a lower rate at a later time.
+Homeowners who has a mortgage can look at refinancing more than what you currently owe on the house and get cash back for the equity you already have in the home.
+This cash out could be used to pay off consumer debts, second mortgages, credit cards, auto loans, student loans, or other debts.
+It could be a good way to clean up a troubled credit history, save money each month and start rebuilding and re-establishing credit worthiness.

-Prior to 1990 it was very difficult for anyone to obtain a mortgage if they did not qualify for a conventional, FHA or VA loan.
-Subprime loans were developed to help higher risk borrowers obtain a mortgage.
+Subprime loans were developed to help higher risk borrowers who do not qualify for traditional home loans obtain a mortgage.
 Many borrowers with bad credit are good people who honestly intended to pay their bills on time.
 Catastrophic events such as the loss of a job or a family illness can lead to missed or late payments or even foreclosure and bankruptcy.
 Now there are mortgage companies that take into consideration events outside the borrower’s control, but not without a price.

 Lenders are compensated for risk in the form of interest rates.
 The higher the lender perceived its risk to be, the higher the rate they will charge for the privilege of borrowing their money.
 The lower the risk, the lower the rate.
 Several risk factors are taken into consideration when evaluating a borrower for a subprime mortgage, the most important being your payment and credit history.